4d/4D-NetKit/README.md

 |statusText|Text| Status message returned by the server or last error returned by the 4D error stack|
 |errors|Collection| Collection of errors.
 Not returned if the server returns a `statusText`|

+### Well-known folder names

+Outlook creates certain folders for users by default.
+Instead of using the corresponding `folder id` value, for convenience, you can use the well-known folder name when accessing these folders.
+Well-known names work regardless of the locale of the user's mailbox.
+For example, you can get the Drafts folder using its well-known name "draft".
+For more information, please refer to the [Microsoft Office documentation](https://docs.microsoft.com/en-us/graph/api/resources/mailfolder?view=graph-rest-1.0).

 ### "Microsoft" mail object properties

 When you send an email with the "Microsoft" mail type, you must pass an object to `Office365.mail.send()`.
 The available properties for that object are: